GemsLab/PENminer/README.md

 ***COMING SOON: Link to paper, citation, and more documentation!***

-Caleb Belth, Xinyi Zheng, and Danai Koutra. _Mining Persistent Activity in Continually Evolving Networks._.
+Caleb Belth, Xinyi Zheng, and Danai Koutra. _Mining Persistent Activity in Continually Evolving Networks_.
 Knowledge Discovery and Data Mining (KDD), August 2020. [[Link to the paper]()]

 If used, please cite:
 ```bibtex